 He earned his J.D from Suffolk University Law School, and Bachelor of Arts from Boston College.
 Mr. Dion teaches an LSAT course in the Test Preparation program at FAU.
 He also teaches for Palm Beach Community College.

-Mr. Dion teaches Corporations and Criminal Law in the Legal Assistant Program.
+Mr. Dion teaches Corporations and Criminal Law in the Paralegal Program.